technogise/rn-background-queue-processor/README.md

  - [Worker](src/Worker.js)

     Worker class is a singleton class.
-In this class, user can add multiple queues using `addQueue(queue)` and process queues using `process()`
+In this class, user can process queue using `process()`

+ - Communication with native

+    - Process function in worker class schedule a job(STARTPROCESSINGJOB) which calls native module
+    - Native module emits events which are listened on the Js side, based on the event emitted queueProcessor will start processing.

 Made with :heart: from [Technogise](https://technogise.com/)